bosslee/Launchbyte/pages/home.md

 Launchbyte used to be a podcast site.
 You can find more about it [here](/about).

 After a long hiatus, decided to make it something useful again.
-Currently the topic on this site is about e-commerce.
+I will be using it to share the every tech stuff that I have learn.
+You will find useful stuff like:

+- how to build your own website or even e-commerce sites
+- how to write your own automation scripts at work.
+No more repetition work.
+- what are the latest no-code tools, you can use to help with your workflow.

 ## What makes you the person to talk about it?

-I been working in a local ecommerce marketplace for sometime and I learn a few things. **Opinions are my own and not the views of my employer**.

-These are **NOT** secrets that I am sharing.
-These are open information which you can find online but because there are so many clutter out there, you might have missed out the important information.

-I hope this can be useful for businesses that are moving online especially during this Covid19 period.
+I graduated from NUS Business School but I fell in love with Tech and start exploration on my own.
+I learn a lot from open source materials and online courses.
+While no certifications are given from self-learning, these skill sets help me both personally and professionally.

+Currently, I am a Technical Program Manager with Lazada Group

+I am still learning and I believe the best way to learn is to teach.

 ## Who is this site for?

-* if you are starting out in e-commerce
-* if you are a business affect by the Covid19 situation and looking to move your business online.
-* if you are into the latest trend in e-commerce
+- You are looking for quick hacks to improve your workflow
+- You are looking to build your own thing online

 ## Finding me elsewhere?